postgrespro/pg_probackup/Documentation.md

 If you omit all the parameters, all backups are validated.

+#### Partial Validation

+If you have enabled [partial restore](#setting-up-partial-restore) before taking backups, you can validate or exclude from validation the arbitraty number of specific databases using [partial restore options](#partial-restore-options) with the [validate](#validate) command.

+To validate only one or more databases, run the `validate` command with the following options:

+    pg_probackup validate -B backup_dir --instance instance_name -i backup_id --db-include=database_name

+The option `--db-include` can be specified multiple times.
+For example, to validate only databases "db1" and "db2", run the following command:

+    pg_probackup validate -B backup_dir --instance instance_name -i backup_id --db-include=db1 --db-include=db2

+To exclude one or more specific databases from validation, run the following options:

+    pg_probackup validate -B backup_dir --instance instance_name -i backup_id --db-exclude=database_name

+The option `--db-exclude` can be specified multiple times.
+For example, to exclude the databases "db1" and "db2" from validation, run the following command:

+    pg_probackup validate -B backup_dir --instance instance_name -i backup_id --db-exclude=db1 --db-exclude=db2

 ### Restoring a Cluster

 To restore the database cluster from a backup, run the restore command with at least the following options: